arshadkazmi42/ak-cli/commands/git/git-squash-merge-branch.md

 `git merge --squash feature-add-dashboard`

-This will merge the branch 'feature-add-dashboard' to the master, and will squash all branch commits into a single commit in master
+This will merge the branch `feature-add-dashboard` to the master, and will squash all branch commits into a single commit in master